 “The scale of this problem is huge, and it is being massively underestimated by employers, with employees feeling that they have to mask the issues they are facing,” he said.

 “A more open culture must be created in workplaces across the UK, and employers have to take responsibility for this change.”

-Samantha Cass, a Palmers Solicitor and employment law expert, said: “Mental health is now a massive issue in the workplace.
+Samantha Randall, a Palmers Solicitor and employment law expert, said: “Mental health is now a massive issue in the workplace.
 Employers need to ensure that they provide employees with the optimum conditions where they feel they do not need to hide issues they are facing.”

 For professional and independent advice on any aspect of employment law, please contact us.